 Here are some other tips to improve fruit production on your apple trees:

-- Sunlight is also important with sufficient fruiting on apple trees, but as long as you’re giving it full sun (6+ hours of direct sunlight), it will have enough.
+- Sunlight is also important with sufficient fruiting on apple trees, but as long as you’re giving the tree full sun (6+ hours of direct sunlight), it will have enough.

 - Generally, horizontal branches on apple trees are more likely to grow fruit.
 Avoid feeding your apple tree high nitrogen fertilizer since it promotes non-fruit-bearing vertical branches and shoots.

 - Extreme weather is another reason why apple trees might not bear fruit.
-While dormant apple trees benefit from chill hours, if the apple tree is blooming and experiences frost, the flowers will likely die and won’t turn into fruit (see the quote below).
+While dormant apple trees benefit from chill hours, if the apple tree is blooming and experiences a late or early frost, the flowers will likely die and result in less fruit development (see the quote below).

 - Additionally, cold weather can limit pollinator activity.
-Bees become sluggish when temperatures drop below 55ºF and die in temperatures of 45ºF or less.
+Bees become sluggish when temperatures drop below 55ºF and die in temperatures of 45ºF or less (source).
 Fewer pollinators mean fewer flowers that get fertilized (and fewer fruits produced).